-I have a distinct memory (among my very earliest) of my mother describing a new TV show about to debut on PBS.
+I have a distinct memory, among my very earliest, of my mother describing a new television show about to debut on Public Television.
 “It’s for kids exactly your age,” she told me, and so it was.
 Sesame Street first aired in late 1969, when I was 5.
-In a home where screen time was highly restricted (our Sony Trinitron representing the only screen), Grover, Ernie, Bert, Maria, Mr. Hooper, Kermit, Gordon, Guy Smiley & Co. proved a staple of my early cultural sentience.
-And it occurred to me recently that without the enthusiastic approval of kids my age — this founding Sesame Street cohort — the show might not have survived or become such a thing.
+In a home where screen time was highly restricted (our boxy Sony Trinitron representing the only screen at that primitive time), Grover, Ernie, Bert, Maria, Mr. Hooper, Kermit, Gordon, Guy Smiley & Co. proved a staple of my early cultural sentience.
+It occurred to me recently that without the enthusiastic approval of kids my age — this founding Sesame Street cohort — the show might not have survived or become such a thing.
 And what a thing: 50 years and counting.

 While channel surfing through the upper, premium reaches of my cable guide, I never seem to happen upon Sesame Street.
 Yes, today the show airs on HBO.
 You may have read about this arrangement whereby first-run episodes can be found there on Saturday mornings; eventually, they cycle back onto PBS in a post-modern form of syndication.
-I never see it there either, to be honest (my viewing habits are primarily nocturnal).
-It made this transition 2 years ago and I gather the show continues to wear extremely well.
+I never see it there either, to be honest.
+My viewing habits are primarily nocturnal.
+It made this transition to HBO 2 years ago and I gather the show continues to wear extremely well.

-More and more I realize that members of my generational cohort (what cultural historians and demographers William Strauss and Neil Howe call “The 13th Generation”) possess a unique relationship to this show and to American culture frankly.
+More and more I realize that members of my generational cohort (what cultural historians and demographers William Strauss and Neil Howe call “The 13th Generation”, what the rest of us call Generation X) possess a unique relationship to this show and to American culture frankly.
 We weren’t just the first to watch and appreciate Sesame Street; we staffed the damn thing.
-Remember those little ditties they did, spelling out various numbers and letters with the bodies of other 5- and 6-year-old kids?
+Remember those little ditties they did, spelling out various numbers and letters with the bodies of other 5- and 6-year-old kiddies?
 Wesleyan, where I went to college in the 1980s, was full of Manhattanites who played those “roles” on the early shows.
 A dozen years on, we took great delight in catching Sesame Street some afternoon after class and spying our friend Ben Irvin forming the cross section of the letter A.

 In my relative dotage, and in wake of reading Strauss & Howe’s important 1991 book, “Generations: A History of America 1584-2054”, I continue to come across these cultural touchstones that more definitively separate myself from (and more finely hone my animus toward) Baby Boomers, my feckless next elders in the culture.
 Sesame Street is one such marker.
 If you’re an early 50something like myself and you knew the words to “Rubber Ducky”, you’re clearly a member of the 13th Generation — for Boomers were by that time too old for such things.

-Here’s another music-based (but not fool-proof) way to separate Boomers from 13ers: The Grateful Dead.
+Here’s another music-based (but not fool-proof) way to separate Boomers from Xers: The Grateful Dead.
 If you’re way into The Dead, you’re likely a Boomer.

-Boomers don’t have the same need to parse things in this way.
+Boomers don’t have the same need to parse things in this way, of course.
 Their cohort is so big, so culturally domineering, they assume (quite rightly) that most of the American society we now occupy was created for or by them, but certainly for their benefit.
 We 13ers are obliged to poke around a bit for examples where our own identities weren’t completely overrun or ignored.

 Eventually I would outgrow Sesame Street, too, graduating as it were to The Electric Company, a companion PBS show (also produced by the Children’s Television Workshop) that more strongly emphasized the development of reading skills, or that’s the way it seemed to me at the time.
 Rita Moreno of all people hosted that enterprise, or so I was recently reminded when listening to a fascinating podcast/interview with her.